 The University will undertake diligent efforts to protect the positions and reputations of those persons who, in good faith, make allegations.
 Similarly, even if the respondent decides to waive their confidentiality, they will not reveal, without permission by those members, either the complainant or those faculty involved in the investigation except as would be necessary for this or another legal process.

-Cooperation with Research Misconduct Proceedings
+Cooperation with Scholarly Research Misconduct Proceedings

 All members and/or affiliates of the institution are expected to cooperate with the Research Integrity Officer and other institutional officials in the review of allegations and the conduct of inquiries and investigations.
 Institutional members, including respondents, have an obligation to provide evidence relevant to research misconduct allegations to the Research Integrity Officer or other institutional officials.